 Real world problems involving the measurement of multiple variables require an understanding of the physics of the coupling between them, as well as the physics and limitations of the measurement instrumentation.
 Problems in different frequency ranges necessitate unique approaches involving instrument selection, mounting dynamics, cabling, and coupling with other structures and media.

 However, as so often happens to our clients, when quick and dirty fixes are attempted by other engineers with little structural dynamics experience, confusion, delay, and uncertainty regarding the design of the experiment often result.
-A faulty test often leads to the wrong conclusion and drives the wrong action.
-Valuable developement time is often wasted, and the issue soon becomes an emergency.
-See our discussion on Product and Facility Emergencies.
+A faulty vibration test often leads to the wrong conclusion and drives the wrong action path away from a good solution.
+Valuable development time is often wasted, and the issue soon becomes an emergency.
+For more detailed breakdown of this See our discussion on Product and Facility Emergencies.

 Starting From Scratch, The Design Phase, Facility and Product Development

 We enjoy being part of the team in the design phase.
 We help get the design right from the 1st alpha system to avoid last minute emergencies.
 We have recently worked in the design phase performing analytical and experimental vibration analyses on a table top scanning electron microscope, a table top genomics ID system, and worked though the design and test of a cutting edge bio-tech imaging system with 25 nm resolution that will perform on upper floors of light construction.
 As vibration consultants and as acoustic noise consultants, we have quieted noisy dialysis machines, eye surgery equipment, surgical robots, semiconductor imaging tools, and multi-ton solar tracking arrays.